chauhan-varun/Valora-stable-coin/README.md

-# DSC Protocol - Decentralized Stablecoin Platform
+# DSC Protocol - Frontend

+A modern, responsive frontend for the DSC (Decentralized Stablecoin) Protocol.
+This Next.js application provides a user-friendly interface to interact with the production-ready, over-collateralized, algorithmic stablecoin system that maintains a soft peg of 1 DSC = 1 USD.

+![Valora Logo](public/logo.png)

+## 🎯 Introduction

+This repository contains the **frontend application** for the DSC Protocol.
+The smart contracts (backend) are located in a separate repository: **[foundry-defi-stablecoin](https://github.com/chauhan-varun/foundry-defi-stablecoin)**.

+The frontend allows users to:
+- Deposit approved collateral tokens (WETH, WBTC)
+- Mint DSC stablecoins against their collateral
+- Maintain healthy collateralization ratios
+- Redeem collateral by burning DSC tokens
+- Participate in liquidations to maintain system health

 A production-ready, over-collateralized, algorithmic stablecoin protocol designed to maintain a soft peg of 1 DSC = 1 USD.
 The system is inspired by MakerDAO's DAI but built from scratch with modern Solidity practices, comprehensive testing, and a user-friendly Next.js frontend.

-![Valora Logo](public/logo.png)

-## � Introduction

-This repository contains both the smart contracts and frontend application for a fully decentralized stablecoin protocol.
-Users can deposit approved collateral tokens (WETH, WBTC), mint DSC stablecoins, maintain healthy collateralization ratios, and participate in liquidations to maintain system health.

-## 🔑 Key Characteristics
+## 🔑 Protocol Characteristics

 - 🔒 **Exogenously collateralized**: Backed by external crypto assets (WETH, WBTC)
 - 📊 **200% collateral requirement**: Enforced via a 50% liquidation threshold